samkenxstream/SamKenX_pantheon-systems-documentation/source/content/guides/site-portfolio-report/03-faq.md

 - Requests for invoicing submitted to Pantheon

-## How Do I Know Which Changes Relate to the Invoice?
+## How do I know which changes relate to the invoice?

 The Site Portfolio Report shows changes that appear in the invoice as charges for any site plan upgrades due to site traffic or new site additions.